 United Nations Global Compact

 Fujitsu announced its support of the United Nations Global Compact in December 2009.
-The Fujitsu Group is committed to global CSR activities that uphold the 10 principles of the Global Compact.
+The Fujitsu Group is committed to global sustainability Activities that uphold the 10 principles of the Global Compact.
 Through this commitment, we will meet the demands of various stakeholders in international society, and uphold responsible management as a true global ICT company contributing to the creation of a sustainable society.

 What is the Global Compact?

 ＜The 10 principles of the UN Global Compact＞